 How can such a benign activity be revolutionary, you may ask.
 In a sane and normal world it wouldn’t be.
 People have grown their own food from the beginning of the world.
 Agriculture has always been the foundation of civilization and the farmer a benefactor of mankind.
 But today we don’t live in a sane and normal world.
 The criminal Regime we live under is not content just to rob us of our liberty, our property, our dignity and humanity.
 It also seeks to control us by controlling the food supply.
 It seeks to strip us of food self-sufficiency and make us dependent, first on the central state, through food stamps, for example; and second, on the state’s real masters, the giant agri-businesses who determine Federal food policy.
 I call this process food fascism.

-Read more of this revolutionary article here and commit your own revolutionary act by planting your garden today!
+The article has since been removed, but you can commit your own revolutionary act by planting your garden today!